-Brown marmorated stink bug (BMSB) has been found in 40 states, and has caused greatest crop damage in the mid-Atlantic region.
-Find out where it's been detected in each state or, if you believe you've found BMSB in your area, report the finding to specialists in your state.
+Brown marmorated stink bug (BMSB) has been found in 43 states and 4 Canadian provinces.
+It has caused greatest crop damage in the mid-Atlantic region.
+Find out where it’s been detected in each state or, if you believe you’ve found BMSB in your area, report the finding to specialists in your state.
 Researchers can determine whether a finding is truly BMSB, and they can use your data to track the presence of the pest.

 BMSB isn’t a picky eater.
 Agricultural commodity groups are working with researchers to document BMSB populations in orchard crops, small fruit, grapes, vegetables, and ornamental plants throughout each growing season.
 BMSB specialists are also studying the pest’s presence in wooded areas and structures to get a sense of where it spends its winters.

 Entomologists have been observing which plants BMSB typically uses for food and reproduction in its new environment.